Reactor pressure vessel: Materials

 The RPV provides a critical role in safety of the PWR reactor and the materials used must be able to contain the reactor core at elevated temperatures and pressures.
-The materials used in the cylindrical shell of the vessels have evolved over time, but in general they consist of low-alloy ferritic steels clad with 3-10mm of austenitic stainless steel.
+The materials used in the cylindrical shell of the vessels have evolved over time, but in general they consist of low-alloy ferritic steels clad with 3–10 mm of austenitic stainless steel.
 The stainless steel cladding is primarily used in locations that come into contact with coolant in order to minimize corrosion.
 Through the mid-1960, SA-302, Grade B, a molybdenum-manganese plate steel, was used in the body of the vessel.
 As changing designs required larger pressure vessels, the addition of nickel to this alloy by roughly 0.4-0.7 wt% was required to increase the yield strength.
 Other common steel alloys include SA-533 Grade B Class 1 and SA-508 Class 2.
 Both materials have main alloying elements of nickel, manganese, molybdenum, and silicon, but the latter also includes 0.25-0.45 wt% chromium.
 All alloys listed in the reference also have >0.04 wt% sulfur.

 Low-alloyed NiMoMn ferritic steels are attractive for this purpose due to their high thermal conductivity and low thermal expansion, properties that make them resistant to thermal shock.
 However, when considering the properties of these steels, one must take into account the response it will have to radiation damage.
 Due to harsh conditions, the RPV cylinder shell material is often the lifetime-limiting component for a nuclear reactor.
 Understanding the effects radiation has on the microstructure in addition to the physical and mechanical properties will allow scientists to design alloys more resistant to radiation damage.

 In 2018 Rosatom announced it had developed a thermal annealing technique for RPVs which ameliorates radiation damage and extends service life by between 15 and 30 years.
 This had been demonstrated on unit 1 of the Balakovo Nuclear Power Plant.